Skip to main content

 }

 Integrable models support elementary excitations with infinite lifetimes.
 In the spin-1/2 Heisenberg chain these are known as spinons.
 We consider the stability of spinons when a weak integrability breaking perturbation is added to the Heisenberg chain in a magnetic field.
-We focus on the case where the perturbation is a next nearest neighbour exchange interaction.
-We calculate the spinon decay rate in leading order in perturbation theory using methods of integrability and identify the dominant decay channels.
-The decay rate is found to be small, which indicates that spinons remain well-defined excitations even though integrability is broken.
+We calculate the spinon decay rate using perturbation theory and identify the dominant decay channels.
+We find that the decay rate is small, indicating that spinons remain well-defined excitations even though integrability is broken.

 @article{groha2017spinon,